Resurgent Sally threatens drenching in Alabama, Florida

 This for a storm that, during the weekend, appeared to be headed for New Orleans.
 “Obviously this shows what we’ve known for a long time with storms – they are unpredictable,” Pensacola Mayor Grover Robinson IV said.

-Sally rapidly strengthened as it approached land, quickly rising into a Category 2 storm, packing 100 mph (160 kph) winds.
-It was 65 miles south-southeast of Mobile, Alabama, and moving north-northeast at 2 mph (4 kph).
+Sally rapidly strengthened as it approached land, quickly rising into a Category 2 storm, packing 105 mph (168 kph) winds.
+It was 60 miles (96 kilometers) south-southeast of Mobile, Alabama, and moving north-northeast at 2 mph (4 kph).
 Landfall was expected on the northern Gulf Coast early Wednesday.
 A National Hurricane Center forecast map showed a possible landfall between Alabama’s Mobile Bay and the Panhandle.

 Sally was a rare storm that could make history, said Ed Rappaport, deputy director of the National Hurricane Center.